grand marais minnesota

 The Gunflint Trail climbs 600 feet in the first few miles to a maple ridge line.
 At the top is Pincushion Mountain Overlook, a parking area with 180° views of Lake Superior.
 For the full circle view, make the 4-mile roundtrip hike to the top of Pincushion.
 This recreation area is criss-crossed with single track bike trails, hiking trails, cross-country and snowshoe trails.
 It is conveniently located three mile from Grand Marais.

-Skip stones, gaze, look for an agate, bliss out, watch for a flock of seagulls and see if it is following a local commercial fisherman into the docks.
+Ah, the Grand Marais Harbor, the perfect place to skip stones, gaze, look for an agate, bliss out, watch for a flock of seagulls and see if it is following a local commercial fisherman into the docks.

 Artists and creative seekers of all levels come from across the country to learn from renowned instructors, create art, and engage together in artistic inquiry.
 The Grand Marais Art Colony presents short entry points, artist talks, and exhibitions and courses and mentorships for advanced to novice artists.
 Adult, youth, and private group classes offered.

 Clay, literary arts, photography, mixed media, painting, drawing, printmaking, book arts, sculpture, and jewelry, and mentor series.